rtwindsurfing/rtwindsurfing.github.io/index.md

-Right Track Windsurfing will keep you on the right track in the early years and help establish, guide and source your equipment needs which are optimised for your current level.
+Right Track Windsurfing will keep you on the right track in the early years and help establish, guide and source your equipment needs from across all the different platforms.
+The equipment will be optimised for your current level.
 Whatever your budget Right Track will know where to look and what to look for.
 You will also learn loads in the process.